Cascades Falls Trail: A Five-Star Hike to a Stunning Waterfall in Pembroke, Virginia

 There are no trail markers or blazes on this trail, but it’s well-maintained and easy to stay on track.
 There are also several benches for a rest along Lower Trail.

-The only trail from the parking area goes to Cascades Falls.
+The main trail from the parking area goes to Cascades Falls.
 You will not criss-cross with other trails, except when Upper Trail and Lower Trail merge to reach the falls.

 Since rock scrambles have been replaced with natural stone steps and stone walkways that blend into the leafy forest, this trail is very dog- and child-friendly.